Majid Khan (cricketer): International career

+Playing style

+In a 2020 feature on Pakistan’s most stylish batsmen, Shamya Dasgupta describes Majid Khan as an elegant right-hander, “left-hand stylish” in effect, renowned for flowing drives and pulls and a relaxed, sophisticated bearing at the crease; though some critics mistook this for indifference, his long and successful first-class and Test career belied that view.

+Post-retirement

+Administration career

 After retirement from International Cricket, Khan became an administrator with the Pakistan Cricket Board, becoming the CEO of the board in the mid-1990s.
 He was the Chief Selector for Pakistan in 1993.
 He officiated the Australia and West Indies Test series in 1995 as a match-referee.
 He was the Chief Executive of the Pakistan Board but resigned after levelling match-fixing allegations against the Pakistan team in the 1999 World Cup.
 His claims were backed by Sarfraz Nawaz at the time but led to no prosecutions.
 He now lives in Islamabad.